 The Corporation is not currently subject to any labour dispute.
-Nevertheless, it can neither predict the outcome of current or future negotiations relating to labour disputes, union representation or renewal of collective bargaining agreements, nor guarantee that the Corporation will not experience future work stoppages, strikes or other forms of labour protests pending the outcome of any current or future negotiations.
-If its unionized workers engage in a strike or any other form of work stoppage, it could experience a significant disruption to its operations, damage to its property and/or interruption to its services, which could adversely affect its business, assets, financial condition, results of operations and reputation.
-Even should the Corporation not experience strikes or other forms of labour protests, the outcome of labour negotiations could adversely affect its business and results of operations.
-Such could be the case if current or future labour negotiations or contracts were to further restrict its ability to maximize the efficiency of its operations.
+Nevertheless, it can neither predict the outcome of current or future negotiations relating to labour disputes, union representation or renewal of collective bargaining agreements, nor guarantee that it will not experience future work stoppages, strikes or other forms of labour protests pending the outcome of any current or future negotiations.
+If the Corporation's unionized workers engage in a strike or any other form of work stoppage, the Corporation could experience a significant disruption to its operations, damage to its property and/or interruption to its services, which could adversely affect its business, assets, financial condition, results of operations and reputation.
+Even if the Corporation does not experience strikes or other forms of labour protests, the outcome of labour negotiations could adversely affect its business and results of operations.
+Such could be the case if current or future labour negotiations or contracts were to further restrict the Corporation's ability to maximize the efficiency of its operations.
 In addition, its ability to make short-term adjustments to control compensation and benefit costs is limited by the terms of its collective bargaining agreements.

-Health threats to employees resulting from epidemics, pandemics or other health issues could adversely affect the Corporation's business, assets, financial conditions, results of operations and reputation.
+Health threats to the Corporation's employees resulting from epidemics, pandemics or other health issues could adversely affect its business, assets, financial conditions, results of operations and reputation.

 The COVID-19 pandemic has accelerated the Corporation's adoption of a remote work policy establishing guidelines for its employees when working from home.
-Remote work arrangements of its employees and those of certain of its suppliers could introduce additional operating risks including, but not limited to, confidentiality risks, privacy risks, information security risks, health and safety risks and impair the Corporation's ability to manage its business.
+Remote work arrangements of its employees and those of certain of its suppliers could introduce additional operating risks including, but not limited to, confidentiality risks, privacy risks, information security risks, health and safety risks and impair its ability to manage its business.
 This situation could also result in an increase in the number of legal proceedings and other claims related to the pursuit of its activities outside of its usual premises.